hunterpayne/maven-unbound/README.md

 ## Is it ready to use

 More unit tests are necessary but the basic functionality is finished and works.
-Perhaps there are a few places where defaults are not handled correctly but mostly the code is working now.
 Exotic configuration elements could also have issues.
 This is beta code for the next week at least.

 We have FindBugs, Scoverage, and Scalastyle reporting in place now.
 In addition to Security CVE reports.
 A basic maven site now can be generated via